 The Freedom of Information Act (FOIA) (5 U.S.C. § 552) requires OFCCP to post the CSAL in an accessible electronic format.
 It requires federal agencies to "make available for public inspection in an electronic format" records "that have been requested 3 or more times" and are "likely to become the subject of subsequent requests."
 The CSAL is a frequently requested federal record and is not covered by any FOIA exemptions or exclusions.

-What can I do if the establishment address is wrong or the facility is closed?
+What can I do if the establishment address is wrong, the facility is closed or the establishment was scheduled in error?

 Will HIRE Vets Medallion Winners receive an exemption from the FY 2019 VEVRAA Focused Reviews Scheduling List?